preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 + **Default Page Collection**: The default Page Collection for the page can be set here.
 + **Allow reuse content**: If it should be allowed to resuse content within the Publisging App, activate "Enable Reuse Content".
 For more information about how to reuse content, see: :doc:`Reusable Content </pages/reusable-content/index>`
 + **Connected Sharepoint Site**: The address to the Sharepoint Site is shown here.
 + **Documents**: If it should be possible to work with Controlled Documents in this Publishing App, select a layout created for this purpose here.
 Such layouts are created and edited in Omnia Admin under Layouts for Publishing.
-When a layout has been selevted here, a new options is available in the page navigation menu.
+When a layout has been selected here, a new option is available in the page navigation menu.
 See example below.
 + **Contact Property**: Select the property used to store information about the user being page contact.
 + **Review Date Property**: Select the property used to store information about review date for pages.